City Survivability Rankings for Thrift Store

 - Challenging locations: 28.0% – 53.3%

 Wide variation between cities: The difference between the #1 city (Dallas at 73.4%) and the #24 city (Miami at 64.1%) is 9.2 percentage points.
-This 0.3-point spread between #1 and #2 city suggests meaningful geographic variation in Thrift Stores viability — city selection matters significantly for this category.
+The 0.3-point gap between top cities suggests that Thrift Stores viability varies meaningfully across major US metros, though neighborhood-level differences remain significant.

 National average: Across all 24 analyzed cities, the average survivability for a Thrift Store is 68.4%.